mitjafelicijan/jbmafp/README.md

 Some facts (will be more clear when you read the whole readme):

-- You cannot nest your markdown file under `content` folder.
-All files must be in the root of `content` folder.
+- You can nest your markdown file under `content` folder.
+You can use subfolders as well.
+Final URL will not be affected by putting markdown files in subfolders.
 - `public` folder gets automatically created on `jbmafp --build`.
 - All files in `static` folder will be moved to the root of `public` folder.
 - When you provide `url` in your markdown files, this will create these files in